Abishek2208/M2_EMBSYS/CASESTUDY/SMART WATCH/Readme.md

           Display
           Battery wires, soldering iron, a switch and 10K ohm resistance(for a button), and a batter jack.
           Preparing for Android
+          Other components may be included in smart watch

 ## COMPONENTS
 ## TEMPERATURE SENSOR